korlibs-archive/korio/README.md

 in your local file system, but also allows to implement RPC mechanisms, that will work seamlessly.
 You can implement here ssh or ftp commands as an example.

-### Special I/O

-You can implement and decorate other VFS for reading/writing special kind of files.
-For example.
-A browser allows you to download+decode images directly korio provides a `readSpecial` that will allow you to download an image and for example generate a Bitmap32.
-You can create an extension method like this: `suspend fun VfsFile.readBitmap32() = readSpecial<Bitmap32>()` to make your life easier.
-You can see an example at `test/com/soywiz/korio/vfs/ReadSpecialTest.kt`.

 ### Included Vfs

 There are several filesystems included and you can find examples of usage in the test folder: